redpanda-data/deployment-automation/README.md

 ## Ansible Linter Skip List Whys and Wherefores

-Nitpicky nonsense that isn't worth the time to fix, especially when IDEs fight with the linter about it
+A lot of effort to bring the linter and IDE into alignment without meaningful improvement in readability, outcomes or correctness.

 - jinja[spacing]
 - yaml[brackets]